-There are many ways to reduce inflammation and help with pain without the use of antibiotics.
+Oftentimes antibiotics are being prescribed for anti-inflammatory purposes.
+We're offering other ways to reduce inflammation for Hidradenitis Suppurativa and help with pain without the use of antibiotics.
 Some of these options include the use of cold, natural options, anti-inflammatory foods and more, all of which will be discussed below.

-Cold or ice reduces inflammation; less inflammation equates to less pain and better inflammation control.
+Cold wet compresses or ice reduces inflammation; less inflammation equates to less pain and better inflammation control.

-Pharmaceutical options, both over the counter and prescription, can be beneficial for controlling inflammation and pain associated with HS.
-Please understand that with pharmaceutical anti-inflammatories there may be unpleasant GI side effects, some of which can cause permanent damage, especially if used daily and the long-term.
+Pharmaceutical options, both over the counter and prescription, can be beneficial for controlling inflammation and pain associated with Hidradenitis Suppurativa.
+There may be unpleasant GI side effects with these options, some of which can cause permanent damage, especially if used daily and the long-term.

 Ibuprofen (Advil, Motrin IB)